napari/napari.github.io/tutorials/fundamentals/layers/points.md

 +++

-## setting point edge and face color with properties
+## Setting point edge and face color with properties

 Point edge and face colors can be set as a function of a property in `Points.properties`.
 There are two ways that the values in properties can be